The Quranic command to follow the "millat" of Abraham

 3- We are also told that the rituals, and specifically the Prayer, were lost by generations that followed one another.
 The claim that the rituals, and specifically the Salat, were preserved and passed down generation to generation contradicts the Quranic evidence:

-"After them (the prophets of Israel), He substituted generations who lost the Contact Prayers (Salat), and pursued their lusts.
-They will suffer the consequences" 19:59
+"After them, He substituted generations who lost the Salat, and pursued their lusts.
+They find only misguidance."
+19:59

 The significance of points 2 and 3 above cannot be overlooked.
 Not only do these two points confirm that the people of the previous scripture have corrupted their scripture, but they also lost the Salat.
 Therefore to still insist that the Salat and religious practises were preserved from the time of Abraham is in total contradiction to Quranic truth.